-considered, ii is hereby found: 1.
-The VPCR contains a report "substantiated" on , dated and received on of abuse by the Subject of a Service :e Recipient.
-2. On or about, the Justice Center substantiated the report against st the Subject.
-The Justice Center concluded that: Offense s alleged that on, at, while acting as a dian (Teacher's Aide), you committed acts of physical abuse on a service recipient when you entered the service recipient's room, knocked him to the floor and/or choked him.
+- 1. The VPCR contains a report "substantiated" on of abuse and/or neglect by the Subject of a Service Recipient. - 2.
+The Justice Center substantiated the report against the Subject.
+The Justice Center concluded that:

+Offense 1

+It was alleged that on , at the ,...while acting as a custodian (DSA), you neglected a service recipient when you failed to timely report a wrap restraint or the observed self-injurious behavior of a service recipient leading to the restraint, conduct a body check, or seek medical attention for the service recipient as a consequence of these occurrences.

-The allegations of physical abuse have been SUBSTANTIAED as a Category 2 offense pursuant to Social Services Law § 493.
+This offense has been SUBSTANTIATED as a Category 2 offense pursuant to Social Services Law §493.